Updated: Feb 5

-> Conde Nast himself was keen on incorporating more news into the magazine, which is one reason he championed Audrey, who was anything but a socialite.
-As a result, British Vogue featured some of the most famous reporting during the war, by the likes of Cecil Beaton and Lee Miller.
-This was the start of a considerable divergence from the US edition, under the much more old-school Edna Woolman Chase, which led to some tensions between the two editors.
+Conde Nast himself was keen on incorporating more news into the magazine, which is one reason he championed Audrey - an intellectual heavyweight and anything but a socialite.
+As a result, British Vogue featured some of the most renowned reporting during the war, by the likes of Cecil Beaton and Lee Miller.
+This was the start of a divergence from the US edition, under the much more old-school editorship of Edna Woolman Chase, which led to some tensions between the two editors.
 The proof, however, was in the pudding – sales of British Vogue increased during the war.

 The post-war government continued the understanding of the power of Vogue, and Audrey worked with them on a joint project with the BBC.
 In 1952, she chaired the committee to oversee coronation memorabilia.
 Summers focuses on an editorial which she wrote in the early 1950s about the advance of science and technology leading to “exhaustion, bewilderment and loneliness” and then went on to council that the only way to deal with this was to embrace openness and move with the times.

 The extent to which Audrey worked with the government to shape public opinion is striking in the age of social media.
-This process is still at work today with the public service broadcasters, but is unthinkable with the private press – and, in a free country, probably wouldn’t be appropriate.
+This process is still in play today via the public service broadcasters, but is unthinkable with the private press – and, in a free country, would be questionable.
 It does however add weight to the argument in favour of public service broadcasting, whatever form that may take.
-It’s noticeable how support for the BBC has risen throughout the CV19 crisis, and how the argument has altered, albeit subtly.
+It’s noticeable how support for the BBC has risen throughout the Covid 19 crisis, and how the argument has altered, albeit subtly.

 The power of Vogue as an institution endures.
-During the current crisis, we’ve recently departed Vogue editor Alexandra Shulman’s memoirs published, with a hint at tension between herself and incumbent Edward Enninful about the direction which the magazine should take, reminiscent of the tension between Audrey and Edna Woolman Chase.
-But for me, Vogue in the age of CV19 was captured by the Times interview with Chinese editor Angelica Cheung back in April, who they called the most powerful woman in fashion today, with 14 million readers.
-I’ll look forward to her memoirs – though I wonder if they’ll be published in full in her home country.
+During the current crisis, we’ve seen recently departed Vogue editor Alexandra Shulman’s memoirs published, with a hint at tension between herself and incumbent Edward Enninful over the direction which the magazine should take, reminiscent of the tension between Audrey and Edna Woolman Chase.
+But for me, Vogue in the age of Covid was captured by the Times interview with Chinese editor Angelica Cheung back in April, who was called the most powerful woman in fashion today, with 14 million readers.
+I’ll look forward to her memoirs – though one wonders if they’d be published in full in her home country.